How to Interpret Pulse Oximeter Readings

 Here are some general guidelines to understanding oximeter readings and SpO2 values.

-A normal healthy person should be able to achieve normal blood oxygen saturation levels (SpO2) of 94% to 99%.
+A healthy person should be able to achieve normal blood oxygen saturation levels (SpO2) of 94% to 99% consistently.
 For patients with mild respiratory diseases, the SpO2 should be 90% or above.
-Supplementary oxygen should be used if SpO2 level falls below 90%, which is unacceptable for a prolonged period of time.
+Supplementary oxygen should be used if SpO2 levels falls below 90%, which is unacceptable for prolonged periods of time.

-The blood oxygen level and the pulse rate are, to a degree, affiliated with each other but there is no strict direct correlation between the two.
+The blood oxygen level and the pulse rate, to a degree, are affiliated with each other but there is no strict direct correlation between the two.
 For example, a baby, a teenager a young adult and an elderly person in good health should all have a blood oxygen level of 94 or higher but the pulse in a baby can be 115 beats per minute while the other three people can average between 60 to 72 beats per minute.
-When you consider other variables like diet, and exercise regiment the changes in pulse can be even more dramatic.
+When you consider other variables like diet, and exercise regimen the range difference in pulse rate between people can be even more dramatic.
 A good example of such dramatic variations is marathon runners.
-Marathon runners can bring their pulse to as low as 35 bpm while maintaining a blood oxygen level of 97% or higher.
-This is due to the great conditioning of their bodies which makes the blood circulation so efficient that their hearts work very little to circulate the same amount of blood compared to non runners
+Marathon runners can bring their pulse to as low as 35 beats per minute while maintaining a blood oxygen level of 97% or higher.
+This is due to the great conditioning of their bodies which makes the blood circulation so efficient that their hearts work very little to circulate the same amount of blood compared to non-runners.

 Your Blood Oxygen Normal Values are dependent on your health condition, respiratory rate, percentage of oxygen in the air, activities you are performing, and other factors.
-Medical conditions like COPD, Asthma, Lung cancer and cancer treatments like chemotherapy, and smoking habit can affect the lungs capacity to transfer oxygen to the blood, thus bringing down your blood oxygen levels in a permanent way.
-The best place to get the answer to your questions is in your doctor's office.
+Medical conditions like COPD, Asthma, Pneumonia, Lung cancer and cancer treatments like chemotherapy, smoking habit or vaping can affect the lungs capacity to transfer oxygen to the blood, thus bringing down your blood oxygen levels in a permanent way.
+For more details and answers to your questions visit your doctor's office.

 Medicare will pay for oxygen therapy and oxygen equipment if your SpO2 readings are below 88%.
 If your blood oxygen saturation falls under 88% consistently, consult with a doctor immediately.
 Many doctors want their patients to have their SpO2 above 90%.

 Sleep apnea may affect your SpO2 level.
 In fact, monitoring your SpO2 level while sleeping is a good way to measure your condition.
-To learn more about oximeter uses and applications including how oximery can help you detect sleep apnea, visit CMS50FW Uses and Aplications.
+To learn more about Screening for Sleep Apnea, visit Screening Sleep Apnea with Pulse Oximeters

 When tracking your oxygen levels in your blood pay attention to the trend.
 If you see anything unusual, it is time to consult your friendly doctor.